GoogleCloudPlatform/serverless-exec-ruby/README.md

 # Google Serverless Execution Tool

-This repository contains the "google-serverless-exec" gem, a collection of libraries and plugins for integrating Ruby apps with Google serverless environments.
-It is not required for deploying a Ruby application to Google serverless compute, but it provides a number of convenience hooks and tools for integrating into Google serverless environments.
+This repository contains the "google-serverless-exec" gem, a library for serverless execution.
+This may be used for safe running of ops and maintenance tasks, such as database migrations in a production serverless environment.
+It is not required for deploying a Ruby application to Google serverless compute, but it provides a number of convenience tools for integrating into Google serverless environments.

 ## Quickstart